Wisbech Town Council: Councillors

-A number of former councillors have progressed to become parliamentary candidates and MPs.
-Malcolm Moss's political career started as a Wisbech Town councillor in 1979.
-The council is composed of a diverse membership.
 The minimum age to be a councillor was lowered from 21 to 18 by the Electoral Administration Act 2006.
 The Wisbech Standard reported that twenty-two year old Samantha Hoy was the youngest ever member when she was co-opted onto the council in 2009.
 This was incorrect as Cllr Bennett had won an election to the council 30 years earlier in 1979 as a twenty-one year old.
 Cllr W Retchless was also elected as a twenty-one year old in 1987.

-Elections are due to be held on 4 May 2023 for all the wards of the Town Council on the same day as elections to Fenland District Council.
-The Local Government Boundary Commission have proposed new wards.
+Elections were held for all the wards of the Town Council on 4 May 2023, the same day as elections to Fenland District Council.
+The Local Government Boundary Commission proposed new wards.